Amitaisela/RIMS_recreate/README.md

 https://drive.google.com/drive/folders/1gmO8ULxtBxqShXnBeEUhBLOy97KYlVI2

+unfortunately, the data wasnt structred well - we would reccomend to use the data in our repository, and not try to redownload it since we have made some changes to the names - for instance, we named BPI_Challenge_2012_W_Two_TS* BPI_Challenge_2012_W_Two_TS_2.

-Just download and copy and paste the Log folder into OTHER/
+To use the Logs, download them from the link, and copy and paste BPI_Challenge_2012_W_Two_TS, calling the copy BPI_Challenge_2012_W_Two_TS_2

 ### Running the Models: